AbhinavA10/AbhinavA10.github.io/README.md

 My Personal Website, and some documentation for future use.

 I chose to use `Bootstrap 4.3.1` as it helps implement most of the css required to scale my site to mobile.
-Using the column and grid style formatting makes the website quite reactive.
+Using the column and grid style formatting makes the website reactive to different browser widths

-During the creation of this website, I also learnt about tools like `gulp` and `Nunjucks`.
+During the creation of this website, I also learnt about tools like `gulp` `browsersync`, and `Nunjucks`.

 ## Todo and Issues